Research and informational content only. Not medical advice. Many peptides discussed on this site are not approved for human use.

 Epitalon has demonstrated antioxidant properties in cell-culture and animal models, attributed partly to its glutamic acid and aspartic acid residues.
 A 2025 in vitro model of diabetic retinopathy reported enhanced wound healing with Epitalon, partly attributed to reduced oxidative stress.
 In vitro and animal only; no human wound-healing or antioxidant outcome trial has been conducted.

-All mechanistic data comes from cell lines or rodent/primate models — predominantly from the Khavinson research group at the St. Petersburg Institute of Bioregulation and Gerontology.
+All mechanistic data comes from cell lines or rodent/primate models, predominantly from the Khavinson research group at the St. Petersburg Institute of Bioregulation and Gerontology.
 The 2025 Brunel University study is the first genuinely independent cell-line replication of telomerase upregulation and is the most important scientific development in Epitalon's 22+ year literature.
-However, even the Brunel study is in vitro — no human pharmacokinetic study has confirmed that systemically administered Epitalon reaches the nucleus of relevant cells at concentrations sufficient to drive the proposed epigenetic or telomerase-regulatory mechanisms.
-Tetrapeptides are typically degraded by serum peptidases within minutes, and no published human PK data exists for any route of administration.
-Mechanism plausibility ≠ efficacy evidence.
+However, even the Brunel study is in vitro.
+No pharmacokinetic study has confirmed that systemically administered Epitalon reaches the nucleus of relevant cells at concentrations sufficient to drive the proposed epigenetic or telomerase-regulatory mechanisms in any in vivo model.
+Tetrapeptides are typically degraded by serum peptidases within minutes, and no published PK data exists for any route of administration.
+Mechanism plausibility is not efficacy evidence.

 Key studies

-Independence warning: most efficacy evidence for this peptide originates from a single research group or single clinical group.
+Independence warning: most research for this peptide originates from a single research group.
 Replication by independent groups is limited.

 Epithalon Peptide Induces Telomerase Activity and Telomere Elongation in Human Somatic Cells (2003)